 Glass Class at db Studio & Girls Scouts Event– Sonia shares pictures from the glass class held at db Studio on August 19th and September 6th.
 The event went well and was attended by 7 children for the August session and 6 children for the September session.
 A third session will be held in December.
 Also, Sonia shares pictures from the Girls Scouts event held on September 6th.
 The children had a wonderful time making air gliders.
 Sonia is asking if the Richland local section could support the teacher who helped organize the event for her to purchase supplies for her classroom.
 She also would like to nominate her for the teacher award.
 A motion is not needed since the funds were already allocated in the 2023 budget.
 Deepika is asking for the teacher to provide a request letter.
 These events were supported by the LS-MEET grant to help publicize the Richland ACS local section and encourage locals to become members.

 4. ACS Fall Meeting Debrief/ ChemLuminary Award– Anna indicates that the San Francisco ACS was well attended with 15,019 registrations (13,363 in-person and 1,656 on-line).
 Anna indicates that she was elected on ConC and as a consequence she will resign as member of the Local Section Activities Committee (LSAC) but she will continue to help securing LSAC grants for our section.
 She also indicates that Councilor Travel Expense Program will be replaced with the Councilor Attendance Incentive Allotment, effective January 1, 2024.
-This new approach will provide a single payment of $2,000 per Councilor, per meeting, directly to Local Sections and Divisions that opt in to the program..
+This new approach will provide a single payment of $2,000 per Councilor, per meeting, directly to Local Sections and Divisions that opt in to the program.
 Anna also indicates that there will be a change in the composition of the ACS Board of Directors with the addition of an international representative.
 This move reflects the fact that 20% of ACS members are from other countries.
 This change will have to be approved by the ACS membership before it is implemented.
 Deepika indicates the Richland local section 75th anniversary personalized giveaways during Sci-Mix poster session were very well received.
 The Richland ACS local section was finalist in 5 categories for the ChemLuminary Award and was awarded the ChemLuminary Award for the Most Creative & Innovative use of the National Chemistry Week Theme.

 5. Post Event Summary for LS 75th Anniversary– The panel discussion was very well attended with 51 participants.
 Positive feedbacks were received from an on-line survey.
 People enjoyed reconnecting with “old friends” and networking while listening to a good panel discussion.
 They also appreciated the giveaways.
 Feedbacks received also indicate that in the future Richland ACS members would like the Richland ACS local section to collaborate with other professional societies, to hold special science events for kids and to organize some local facilities tours.